Skip to main content

 • For use with the Collective Investment Bond.

-• These payments may continue for the whole of their life, or until the fund has been exhausted.
+• These payments may continue for the whole of their life, or until the trust fund has been exhausted.

 • The settlor chooses their trustees.
 They can also appoint themselves as a trustee.
+We recommend having an independent trustee.

 • The beneficiaries are named by the settlor at outset and cannot be changed later.